Indonesia’s ancient art form gets a modern kick these days with innovative designers leading the batik revival

 A play on the word ‘harta karun’ meaning treasure in Bahasa and Malay, you’ll find a lot of interesting pieces here from wrap skirts, pants and even bags – all in batik.
-Dig through their treasure trove of items at the upcoming So Gelam market this weekend!
+Keep a lookout for them at the So Gelam market!

 This brand is all about Batik with a French twist: you’ll find none of the traditional cuts in this store.
 Find jumpsuits, summery dresses and knot twist tops suitable for the Singapore weather.
 French-Chinese founder Emmanuelle Chiau says that Vespertine is her way of expressing her Eurasianic roots.

 Local designer Ong Shunmugam creates pieces that are a vibrant mix of prints and fabrics inspired by different ethnicities and cultures.
 Along the way, she always retains a modern aesthetic and her signature meticulous tailoring.
 Despite mixing fabrics around over the years, her Hari Raya collection is where batik takes centrestage.

 Ong Shunmugam, 43 Jalan Merah Saga, 01-76, Singapore 278115 (by appointment only)

 Baju by Oniatta